jchu10/paint-grid/README.md

 # paint-grid

+Work in progress.

-Try the game (on this webpage)[https://jchu10.github.io/paint-grid]
+Try the game on https://jchu10.github.io/paint-grid